Making Your Mark 2022:

 These advances in the study of historic graffiti, and the remarkable inscriptions being recorded at historic sites across the UK, have caught the attention of both the media and the public.
 The ‘citizen science’ elements of many of the surveys, and the promotion of volunteer involvement, has ensured that the attention in this field of study is likely to continue to develop in the decades to come.

-Following on from the great success of the first ‘Making Your Mark: The National Symposium for the Study of Historic Graffiti’ at the University of Southampton in 2019, we are delighted to announce that the 2020 conference will be taking place at the University of York on 3rd October 2020 with a day of sessions, and the opportunity to discuss findings and experiences with all of those currently engaged in the field of historic graffiti.
+Following on from the great success of the first ‘Making Your Mark: The National Symposium for the Study of Historic Graffiti’ at the University of Southampton in 2019, we are delighted to announce that the 2022 conference will be taking place at the University of York on 19th November 2022 with a day of sessions, and the opportunity to discuss findings and experiences with all of those currently engaged in the field of historic graffiti.
+The conference aims to be fully hybrid, allowing full participation in person and on-line.

 Dr Mia Gaia Trentin (The Cyprus Institute)